secretstartups/handbook/blog/release-posts/index.html.md

    1. Before committing the MR, check that the YAML is valid in a validator like https://jsonformatter.org/yaml-validator
 1. Add labels  ~"documentation" and ~"Pick into XX.Y" where XX.Y is the release that the What's New MR is for.
 1. Apply the affiliated release `milestone` (it's ok if it says "expired") and labels `whats new` and `release post`.
-1. After the release post is live and you have verified the images load locally, have the MR reviewed following our standard [code review process](https://docs.gitlab.com/ee/development/code_review.html) and have it merged by a `maintainer`.
+1. After the release post is live and you have verified the images load locally in GDK by pulling down the What's New branch, have the MR reviewed following our standard [code review process](https://docs.gitlab.com/ee/development/code_review.html) and have it merged by a `maintainer`.
 It is recommended to communicate directly to the maintainer that the MR is time sensitive to avoid unecessary delays.

 **IMPORTANT: The MR should not be merged until after the release post is live on the 22nd or the images will not display.** After the release post is live, but before merging, the branch should be checked out and the content checked in GDK to make sure that all images are displaying, links are accurate, and that the What's New items are part of the final release post.
 Only once those are confirmed should the MR be merged.
 Typically this means the What's New content will be live on the 23rd or 24th, depending on maintainer reviews.